SujalAhrodia/Practice_2020/README.md

 Note that an empty string is also considered valid.
 > 2. Given a string, determine if it is a palindrome, considering only alphanumeric characters and ignoring cases.
 Note: For the purpose of this problem, we define empty string as valid palindrome.

+## Day 10
+> 1. Given a binary tree, determine if it is a valid binary search tree (BST).
+Assume a BST is defined as follows:
+The left subtree of a node contains only nodes with keys less than the node's key.
+The right subtree of a node contains only nodes with keys greater than the node's key.
+Both the left and right subtrees must also be binary search trees.